 The Xbox One started life as a voice-commanded device, but it attached that to the ill-fated Kinect.
 Alas, it was well before its time, as smart speakers have exploded in use.

 But times have changed, and now Alexa is the king of the voice assistant hill.
-Thanks to Microsoft and Amazon's friendliness, you can even use Alexa to control your Xbox One or, if you're lucky enough to have made the jump to next-gen, your Xbox Series X or Series S.
+Thanks to Microsoft and Amazon's friendliness, you can now use Alexa to control your Xbox One or, if you're lucky enough to have made the jump to next-gen, your Xbox Series X or Series S.

 Well, we've put together this guide to help you figure it all out.
 So let's jump in.

-How to connect Alexa to Xbox One
+How to connect Alexa to Xbox One / Series S / Series X

 The first thing you're going to need to do is make sure that digital assistant support is enabled on your Xbox.
 So you're going to have to make sure your Xbox is updated to the latest software.
-Once you do that, follow these steps:

 2) Choose Skills & Games.